 After an exciting period of discussion, research and sharing of ideas within small towns of less than 2,000 people across the state, 73 inspiring projects from 71 towns were put forward for assessment by an independent selection panel.
-14 towns were shortlisted, and now we look forward to the six successful transformations commencing in August 2016 with projects to be completed by October 2018.
+14 towns were shortlisted, with six town selected.

 The six towns selected for Small Town Transformations are:

 - Birregurra – for their project enLIGHTen Me: I Have a Hall in my Heart

 - Girgarre – for their project Girgarre Revival: The Sound of Our Spirit Rising